 Live Action TV

 - Samantha Roth on 24.
 Also, later on in the same season, Erica.
-Although he doesn't die for obvious reasons, after getting stabbed a couple times in the first episode of the sixth season Jack Bauer's white shirt is left completely blood-stained until he changes it in the following episode.
+Although he doesn't die for obvious reasons, after getting stabbed a couple times in the first episode of the sixth season Jack Bauer's white shirt is left completely blood-stained until he changes it in the following episode, not helped by it getting covered in even more blood when he bites out his would-be killer's throat.

-- Variation: when Tara gets shot in Buffy the Vampire Slayer, we can tell because it splatters onto Willow's white shirt.
+- Variation: when Tara gets shot in we can tell because it splatters onto Willow's white shirt.
 For added effect, she doesn't realize she was shot; her last words are a confused "Your shirt?" before she falls.

 - And in the opening episode of that season, Willow wears a white dress when she kills a fawn for its Blood Magic.